Rare albino deer spotted on land around sanitation plant near Elk Grove

 An albino deer has an absence of pigment.
 The absence of pigment results in an all-white appearance and pink eyes.

-Most white deer are not true albinos, but, instead, have something called leucism, a recessive genetic trait.
+Most white deer are not true albinos, but have leucism, a recessive genetic trait.
 Leucistic deer can be all-white or have some brown – and the nose is black.

 “Just based on the lack of pigmentation and the pinkness you see in the ears and around the eyes leads us to believe this is a true albino,” Young said.
 “It’s pretty amazing.
 It’s just a chance occurrence.”